 Rinse off your carob pods and lay them out in a single layer on a baking sheet.
 Roast the pods in the oven for 40 minutes.
 This extra step makes a big difference in flavor and accentuates the natural sweetness of the carob.

-When the pods have cooled, break them up into pieces approximately two - three inches long.
+When the pods have cooled, break them up into pieces approximately two or three inches long.
 They should be easy to snap with your hands.
 Transfer the broken pods to a large bowl, cover with water, and soak them overnight, or for at least eight hours.

 Once the pods have soaked, strain off the liquid and set the pods aside.
 You can use the pods later to make carob powder, which is naturally sweet and very versatile.
-(Use your carob powder in these dessert bars or this rich pudding.)
+Use your carob powder in these dessert bars.

 Taste the liquid and you'll notice it's already slightly sweet, although not yet a true syrup.
 Measure the liquid and pour it into a saucepan.
 Add an equal amount of sugar and whisk to combine over medium heat.
 The sugar should be completely dissolved.
 Bring the liquid to a simmer and continue to cook, stirring regularly, until the liquid has reached the consistency of maple syrup.
 This should take 15 - 20 minutes.

 Remove the syrup from the heat and allow it to cool before pouring it into bottles or jars.
 For long-term storage, process canning jars of syrup in a boiling water bath.
 Without this extra step, the syrup will keep for a month in the refrigerator.